Residential Organics Recycling

 Two options that help prevent and reduce odors are below.

 1. Utilizing a collection container that has a vented lid.
 Food waste starts to decompose faster and create odors when its access to oxygen is cut off.
-This is why when you open your lidded garbage cart, that your garbage can start to smell bad.
+This is why when you open your lidded garbage container, that your garbage can start to smell bad.
 You can purchase a pre-made kitchen pail with a vented lid (with or without a carbon filter) or you can make one using an ice cream or coffee ground type pail.

-2. Consider collecting your 'wet' organics (food waste, meat trimmings, etc.) in a large yogurt or cottage cheese container (1/2 gallon ice cream works well too) and keep that container in your refrigerator or freezer until you're ready to bring them to the residential organics drop-off or place in your residential organics cart (pilot areas only).
-The paper items do not need to be stored in the regfrigerator or freezer as they often do not produce any nuisance odors.
+2. Consider collecting your 'wet' organics (food waste, meat trimmings, etc.) in a large yogurt or cottage cheese container (1/2 gallon ice cream pail works well too) and keep that container in your refrigerator or freezer until you're ready to bring them to the residential organics drop-off or place in your residential organics cart (pilot areas only).
+The paper items do not need to be stored in the refrigerator or freezer as they often do not produce any nuisance odors.

 Which is better: garbage disposal or separate for organics recycling?